PluralKit/PluralKit/docs/content/user-guide.md

 :::

 ### Looking up member info
 To view information about a member, there are a couple ways to do it.
-Either you can address a member by their name (if they're in your own system), by their 5 or 6 letter *member ID*, or by their *display name*, like so:
+Either you can address a member by their name (if they're in your own system), by their 5 or 6 letter *member ID*, by their *display name*, or by an *alias* you've set on them, like so:

     pk;member John
     pk;member qazws
     pk;member J
+    pk;member Johnny

 Member IDs are the only way to address a member in another system, and you can find it in various places - for example the system's member list, or on a message info card gotten by reacting to messages with a question mark.